mikeg64/linux-shell/shell/README.md

 `alias` and `source`.
 When you type these, you activate code which is part of the shell itself.
 This is also true of programming constructs such as conditionals (if/else), loops, variable assignments and so on.

+For historical reasons, most important Linux commands are only two letters long.
+This brevity can sometimes make them difficult to remember, and it is not always easy to tell from a sequence of commands exactly what is happening.
+Also Linux distinguishes upper case letters from lower case, and insists that many commands are written in lower case.
+Typing a command in upper case will probably generate the response

+	Command not found

+A typical Linux command consists of a general command word, which may be followed by optional parameters that specify more precisely what you want the command to do.
+Many of these options consist of a single letter, making the command brief but not altogether easy to remember.
+If a command operates on files then the filenames must come after the options.

+	command [option …] [filename …]

 # The Example: Manipulating Experimental Data Files